cogluca/Orderly/README.md

 - Learned how to deploy an application on Vercel and serve the environmental variables through project configurations on the platform

+- Learned the basics of testing with Jest and React-testing-library

+- Learned to setup a CI workflow with Github Actions

+- Learned to setup a CD workflow with Vercel